Abdominal Lymph Node Enlargement Explained

 What Are Acute and Chronic Lymph Node Enlargement of the Abdomen?

-However, in contrast to this, the chronic (ongoing) infection or inflammation, these lymph nodes tend to remain enlarged for a long duration of time and usually, the presence of lymph nodes over a long period of time suggests ongoing problems within the abdomen.
+However, in contrast to chronic (ongoing) infection or inflammation, these lymph nodes tend to remain enlarged for a long duration of time and usually, the presence of lymph nodes over a long period of time suggests ongoing problems within the abdomen.

-Few of the causes or conditions causing lymph node enlargement are,
+A few of the causes or conditions causing lymph node enlargement are,

 What Are the Possible Differential Diagnoses?